Taking the bus from Rimini to San Marino for a day trip to my 113th UN-Listed Member State.

 Travelling from Rimini to San Marino:

-Arrival in San Marino is at Parcheggio 2.
+Arrival in San Marino is at Parcheggio 2 which is more of a parking lot than a bus station.
 The journey took just over 1 hour.

 Buying a fridge magnet and sew-on flag for the Repubblica di San Marino: